Create a Website Account - Manage notification subscriptions, save form progress and more.

-Eligible organizations must submit a completed Child Safety Fee Application (PDF), most recent copy of IRS 990, a copy of the agency's IRS tax-exempt designation letter, and a completed copy of the Child Safety Fund Program Budget form.
+Eligible organizations must submit a completed Child Safety Fund application, most recent copy of IRS 990, a copy of the agency's IRS tax-exempt designation letter, and a completed copy of the Child Safety Fund Program Budget form.
 The documentation can be found at www.victoriatx.gov/childsafetyprogram.

 Incomplete application submissions or reimbursement requests may result in a rejection of funding requests being reviewed or delay reimbursements from being issued.
 Please ensure to submit the correct documentation to avoid application rejections or delay in reimbursement.
 If you have any questions on the application or reimbursement paperwork, please e-mail firstname.lastname@example.org.

-Once awarded funding, you may submit your request for reimbursement quarterly by submitting this Post Event Quarterly Reporting Form.
+Once awarded funding, you may submit your request for reimbursement quarterly by submitting the Post Event Quarterly Reporting Form.
 This form can be found in the forms section at www.victoriatx.gov/childsafetyprogram.
 Additionally, you must submit proof of expenditures such as receipts, proof of payments, and/or bank statements.
 Reports are due January 20th, April 20th, July 20th, and October 20th.
 You may get reimbursed for your entire fund after the first quarter, or you can choose to request small reimbursement amounts throughout the year.